Golang-Tanzania/mpesa/CONTRIBUTING.md

 Submitting Changes
 ------------------

-To submit changes to GoPesa, follow these steps:
+To submit changes to Mpesa, follow these steps:

-1. Fork the GoPesa repository
+1. Fork the Mpesa repository
 2. Clone your fork to your local machine

     `git clone https://github.com/your-username/your-repo.git`